Repository configuration

 |

-optional The SQL query that will be used to validate connections from this pool before returning them to the caller.
+optional The SQL query that’s used to validate connections from this pool before returning them to the caller.
 The query depends on the database type.

 |